 From a young age he was drown to literature, history and politics and spent most of his time studying metaphysics and philosophy.
-His early works consist of poems and theatrical documents while in the most resent years he is dedicated in the writing of fiction novels.
+His early works consist of poems and theatrical documents, while in the most resent years he is dedicated in the writing of fiction novels.

-Panos Sakelis was born in March 1945 in Athens, Greece and grew up as the eldest of three children.
+Panos Sakelis was born in March 1945 in Athens, Greece, and grew up as the eldest of three children.
 At the age of ten, his family moved to Thessaloniki where he attended and graduated from Anatolia American College.
-Although as a teenager, he dreamed of becoming an actor after his family guidance (and persistance) he decided to follow a military career and attended the Hellenic Naval Academy where he graduated as an Engineer Officer.
+Although as a teenager, he dreamed of becoming an actor after his family guidance (and persistence) he decided to follow a military career and attended the Hellenic Naval Academy where he graduated as an Engineer Officer.

 He served as an officer in the Hellenic Navy for twenty five years, twelve of which where aboard various kind of war ships, including a submarine.
 In the early 90s he resigned from the navy and pursued a successful career as a manager in the newly established telecommunications company of Vodafone where he eventually retired after 20yrs.
 All these years he continued writing theatrical plays, novels and translating esoteric books.